awcodes/overlook/README.md

 php artisan vendor:publish --tag="overlook-config"
 ```

 Inside the config you will have options to either "include" or "exclude" resources from being displayed.
+These are not meant to work together, you should use one of the other.

+You can also choose to convert the count to a human-readable format.
+For example, 1000 will be converted to 1k.
+This is the default behavior.

+Converted counts will also have a tooltip that displays the full count.
+This can be disabled by setting `enable_convert_tooltip` to false.

 ```php
 return [